sendgrid/docs/content/docs/for-developers/parsing-email/inbound-email.md

 <call-out>

-If you don't want email messages to retry sending in case of an error in delivery, please respond with a 2xx status to the POST request.
+Respond with a 2xx status to the POST request to stop the email from retrying.

 </call-out>